akkavirux/jumplocking/README.md

 # Jump locking [YMAP] [FIVEM] [GTA V]
 ## [ENG]
 Hello.
 This is my mapping to block all the jumps on the GTA Online map.
 As there are many jumps on the map, I update it every few days, so take a look.
-If you have any questions, feel free to ask them in the comments or write to my discord akkavirux#1663
+If you have any questions, feel free to ask in my discord akkavirux#1663

 ### INSTALLATION FIVEM
 - Extract the files from the Fivem folder and put them in your maps folder.